Battle of Beverwijk: Prelude

-The intent of the meeting between the two groups was a revanche, after the previously short and especially disappointing fight for the Ajax hooligans F-Side which had previously taken place along the A10 motorway.
-In the previous incident, both groups were to arrive with 50 hooligans each, ready for combat.
+The intent of the meeting between the two groups was revenge after a previous fight between both the F-Side and S.C.F firms which had taken place on 16 February 1997 along the A10 motorway.
+On that day Feyenoord was playing away against FC Volendam - a town to the North of Amsterdam and the Feyenoord fans used the A10 Amsterdam ring road on their way to the match.
+Both groups were to arrive with 50 hooligans each, ready for combat.
 The Feyenoord hooligans S.C.F., however, arrived with 75.
 The F-Side group were forced to escape, since they had actually arrived with 50 fighters as previously agreed upon between the two groups.
 The S.C.F. didn't hold their promise, as other occasions showed that the F-side group often did the same to other groups.
-On the date of the event, Ajax and Feyenoord were scheduled to play in Waalwijk and Alkmaar and the police were made aware that both supporter groups were going to clash on said date, but they did not know at which location.
-A platoon of police mobile units was deployed to the Beverwijkse Bazaar nonetheless, to protect the crowd from a potential hazard.
+On the date of the event, Ajax and Feyenoord were scheduled to play in Waalwijk and Alkmaar and the police were made aware that both supporter groups were going to clash on that date, but they did not know at which location.
+A platoon of police mobile units was deployed to the Beverwijk Bazaar nonetheless, to protect the crowd from a potential hazard.
+Beverwijk is just like Volendam also located north of Amsterdam.
+The Feyenoord fans would almost certainly pass here on their way to the game against AZ Alkmaar.

 The confrontation

-Due to road construction, the two hooligan groups of both clubs (each a few hundred men strong) met in a meadow near the motorway, armed with knives, baseball bats, iron bars, electroshock weapons and claw hammers, along with other armaments; the groups went into combat in an unprecedented fashion.
+Due to road construction, the two hooligan groups of both clubs met in a meadow near the motorway, armed with knives, baseball bats, iron bars, electroshock weapons and claw hammers, along with other armaments; the groups went into combat in an unprecedented fashion.
 The Feyenoord hooligans kept the upper-hand, trapped the Ajax hooligans along the motorway while attacking from both sides.
 The remaining Ajax hooligans were forced to fight or run for their lives.
 When the police arrived on the scene, they were very surprised by the speed and intensity of the fighting.
 The Police had arrived so late that no arrests were actually made, but several weapons were seized from both parties involved.